AnotherTest/-English/README.md

     Set the value of name to "undefined".
 Note that "undefined" is only a placeholder.

+Synonyms for "Note"/"Note:" include "Notice", "Notice:" and "Mind".

 ### Constants for often used values
 Example:

     Set the value of i to one.
     Dipslay i and a newline.

+### User-defined functions
+To use a user-defined function, you must first declare it and then define it.

+Example:

+    Note: the following line is the declaration.
+Mind the "with" construct.
+    Create a function called Greet with argument name.
+    Notice: the next line is the implementation.
+    Upon calling Greet do:
+    Display "Hello", the name and a newline.
+    That's all.
+    Note that the next line is not a part of the definition (it's a call).
+    Greet "world".

+Synonyms for "When" include "Upon" and "Whenever".
+Synonyms for "calling" include "executing", "running" and "evaluating".